77batbat/Beiwe_documentation/README.md

 # Running the Beiwe-Analysis code locally

-This documentation will demonstrate a guideline of how to run the Beiwe-Analysis code locally and will also provide introduction for each function.
+This documentation will demonstrate how to run Beiwe data analysis code locally and will also provide a brief introduction for each function.

 ## Table of Contents
 - [Environment Setup](#environment-setup)